Phase 1: Reach out

 Dear Mr. /Ms. "Last Name":

-Program.
-I am calling/emailing to introduce myself and to arrange a
+calling/emailing to introduce myself and to arrange a time and

-time and place for us to meet.
-I am generally available (insert
+place for us to meet.
+I am generally available (insert information

-phone number is (insert information here, including alternate
+number is (insert information here, including alternate contact

-contact method if desired).
-Thank you so much for taking the time
+method if desired).
+Thank you so much for taking the time to

 Phase II: First Meeting